The "Forum Bellevue

 on the Future of Democracy"

 The Federal President's "Forum Bellevue on the Future of Democracy" aims to facilitate critical and open debate on current and fundamental issues affecting our society and thereby contribute to the well-being of our liberal democracy.
-At each event since September 2017, the Federal President engages in discussion with German and international thought leaders from the worlds of science, politics, culture, business and civil society.
+At each event since September 2017, the Federal President has engaged in discussion with German and international thought leaders from the worlds of science, politics, culture, business and civil society.

 The Forum provides a platform in which to explore controversial questions and new points of view while seeking open debate on the conditions of success and the challenges faced by liberal democracy.